COVID-19 Totally Changed How We Spend Our Money

-“Consumers banked digitally more frequently during the pandemic than ever before, and that trend will continue into 2021 and beyond,” said Allison Beer, head of digital at Chase.
+“Consumers banked digitally more frequently during the pandemic than ever before, and that trend will continue (through) 2021 and beyond,” said Allison Beer, head of digital at Chase.
 “Consumers across all age groups trust that they can bank safely from anywhere, making it easier and safer for them to manage their money.”

 To track digital banking trends, Chase polled 1,500 people ages 18 to 65, with half being Chase customers and the other half non-Chase customers.

 The survey, with key findings conveyed in an infographic released by Chase today, revealed that 80% of the bank’s customers prefer to manage their finances digitally rather than in person, and half of all customers call the bank’s mobile app a “must-have.”